-Use the links below to explore Madison Opera's 50 year performance history:
+Use the links below to explore Madison Opera's 50-plus year performance history:

 Madison Opera celebrated its 50th anniversary season in 2010/11 with three classic works; since then, the decade has seen the addition of nine works to Madison Opera's repertoire.

 Madison Opera experienced exciting growth and reached new artistic heights, in large part due to the opening of the Overture Center for the Arts.
 The company presented the Midwest premiere of Jake Heggie's The End of the Affair in 2005, and in 2010 produced its first Wagner opera, The Flying Dutchman.